 Doubling up does not work with two sets of blinds.
 However, it does work to use a combination of blinds and curtains at once.

 A combination provides a set up that helps add mass without messing up the aesthetic of the room.
 It is worth exploring, even if it is a bit more expensive to buy essentially double for every window.

 Use ceiling mounts instead of wall brackets for curtains

 Again, this is going to help with better coverage and more noise reduction.
 The goal should be to have as much coverage as possible without looking ridiculous.
-Hanging curtains from the ceiling does exactly that.
+Hanging curtains from the ceiling do exactly that.

 A lot of the same principles are used when creating blackout curtains and blinds, and helping with noise reduction.
-Blackout options are great from a marketing perspective, because people love being able to make any room feel like it is night time for better sleep.
+Blackout options are great from a marketing perspective because people love being able to make any room feel like it is night time for better sleep.

 Since more people care about sunlight compared to sound issues, not every soundproofing option will be marketed that way.
 That is why looking at blackout options is another way to go.
 This opens up more creative designs for people who want to make sure that they get something that looks good.